kh1550/virtual-cat/README.md

 * As a user, I want to share my cat cafe URL so that I can show off my cat.

 # Research
 * **Client-side validation** At the baseline, I need to ensure that usernames are alphanumeric and cat names are alphabetic (because cats should have proper names).
 I am using Validate to do this.
-Originally, I was going to use the Validator module.

 * ~~**Real-time chatting** I would like to add some social interactions so the game doesn't feel too pointless.
 I will need a way to make an unique url for each player's cat cafe, and restrict vistors to one other player.
 I'll need to research how to implement a chatbox and share their cats.
 The module I plan to use for real-time sharing is Socket.io.
 For the unique URL, I may write up my own function.~~

 * ~~**Event history** I'm still contemplating this but I think I would like to add a chatbox-like event history that supplies random messages, such as telling the user their cat is "hungry" to motivate players to "feed" their cats, or that their cats love them to offer some sort of gratification.
 I do not think I will need modules for this.~~

-# Backup Idea

-[Friend Match History] Using the Riot Games API, users can find their League of Legends match history with another player for a specified period and a max of 20 games at a time.
-There will be a specific option to attempt to find the first game played between these two users for a given time period estimate.
-I would like to implement this regardless of which idea I got with, as I really want to know my first match with my friends myself!